Obi-Nnamdi/Spotify-Notion-Integration/README.md

 `LOGTAIL_CRON_HEARTBEAT_URL={Your Logtail Cron Heartbeat URL}`.

-## Getting "Play" Button Functionality
+## Getting "Play" Button Functionality (Requires Spotify Premium)
 To get a play button in Notion pages working so that you can play the album in Spotify when clicking the Notion page button, you need to set up a Button property with a "webhook" automation that calls the server's "/playAlbum" endpoint with the "Album Name" and "Album ID" columns.

 Note that you need an actual URL that routes to your server for this, and can't just use localhost or an IP address.
 In my case, I used [Ngrok](https://ngrok.com/) to get a public https URL.

+Also note that you should add this public access URL to the spotify "redirect URIs" developer API list.

 Below is an example of how to set this up:
 ![Image guide for setting up a Notion DB Play Button](./screenshots/playButtonSetupImage.png)